MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 The Managed Service Identity provide an identity for applications to use when connecting to resources that support Azure Active Directory (Azure AD) authentication.
 For SCOM Managed Instance (preview), a Managed Identity will replace the traditional four System Center Operations Manager service accounts and it will be used to access the SQL MI database.
 MSI can also be used to access the key vault.

 >[!Note]
->Ensure you are a contributor in the subscription you create the MSI.
+>Ensure you're a contributor in the subscription you create the MSI.

 1. Sign in to the [Azure portal](https://portal.azure.com) and search for **Managed Identities**.
      :::image type="Managed Identity in Azure Portal" source="media/create-operations-manager-managed-instance/azure-portal-managed-identity.png" alt-text="Screenshot of Managed Identity in Azure portal.":::